 Auntie Annie’s is offering a free Original or Cinnamon Sugar pretzel, but only if you have their Pretzel Perks mobile app.
 Download the app today before 11:59 p.m.
-EST for a free pretzel offer good through Sunday, April 30.
-If you don’t want another app, download a BOGO coupon instead.
-Click here for the coupon, which is good April 26-April 30.
+EST for a free pretzel offer good through Sunday, April 30, 2017.
+If you don’t want another app, download a BOGO coupon from their website that is good April 26-April 30.

 Wetzel’s Pretzels is offering a free original pretzel on April 26 for National